feathersui/feathersui-starling/documentation/help/markdown/bitmap-font-text-editor.md

 input.fontStyles = new TextFormat( "Helvetica", 20, 0xcc0000 );
 ```

-However, `starling.text.TextFormat` object does not always expose the every font styling feature that a text editor supports.
+However, `starling.text.TextFormat` object does not always expose every unique font styling feature that a text editor supports.
 The next section demostrates how to set advanced font styles that may not be exposed through this class.</aside>

 To use bitmap fonts with `TextInput`, create a [`BitmapFontTextEditor`](../api-reference/feathers/controls/text/BitmapFontTextEditor.html) class in the appropriate factory exposed by the parent component.
 In the following example, we'll use the [`textEditorFactory`](../api-reference/feathers/controls/TextInput.html#textEditorFactory) of a [`TextInput`](text-input.html) component: